-- Musculoskeletal injuries
+- Certified in Musculoskeletal Ultrasound

 Dr. Lehman will also often use electromyography (EMG) and nerve conduction studies to evaluate neurologic disorders and conditions such as carpal tunnel syndrome and radiculopathies, or “pinched nerves.”

 In developing a treatment plan, Dr. Lehman might order laboratory work or imaging studies, or she may perform diagnostic ultrasound imaging or electromyography and nerve conduction studies.
-The treatment plan might include physical therapy, orthotics, bracing, injections of corticosteroid or hyaluronic acid, or platelet rich plasma therapy.
+The treatment plan might include physical therapy, orthotics, bracing, injections of corticosteroid or hyaluronic acid, or platelet-rich plasma therapy.